Important Information for Performers

 Setting up orchestras, bands and ensembles

 It is important that groups know their requirements for chairs and stands and how these should be set out.
-A seating plan showing both chairs and stands must be sent to Louise Biagini at firstname.lastname@example.org before 18 February 2017.
+An accurate seating plan showing both chairs and stands must be sent to Louise Biagini at firstname.lastname@example.org before 17 February 2019.
 A small team from each band or orchestra should be on hand to set up the platform in good time for the start of a session or immediately after the previous event or performer has finished.
 Festival stewards will assist with getting the platform ready but they must be directed by a member of the performing group.
 Please note that main tuning should be done before the group takes the platform.

 Marks will be withheld if a performance exceeds the time limit stated in the Syllabus.
 In addition to making a technical and artistic assessment of the performance, the adjudicator will take account of the participant’s platform manner and general appearance.
 All performers will receive a Performance Certificate.
 Performers attaining the first three places in a class will be awarded certificates according to the following scale of marks: